Pixley-Research-Group-in-CMT/KPM-NonLinResp-CPGE/README.md

 # KPM-NonLinResp-CPGE
-KPM based computation of the circularly polarized photogalvanic effect
+Model based computation of the circularly polarized photogalvanic effect based in 3D chiral Weyl semimetals using a triple Chebyshev expansion within the KPM approach.